Will Smith goes from fear to joy as Aladdin's new genie

 "I like the original movie so I'm aware I don't want to contaminate the nostalgia of the first one," said Ritchie.
 "What you want to do is embellish."

-"My principal job was to entertain my five kids and my Disneyphile of a wife," said Ritchie, who is better known for action adventure movies like Sherlock Holmes and adult crime caper RocknRolla.
+"My principal job was to entertain my five kids and my Disneyphile of a wife," said Ritchie, who is better known for actionadventure movies like Sherlock Holmes (2009) and adult crime caper RocknRolla (2008).

-Naomi Scott who appeared in The 33 and Power Rangers plays Princess Jasmine.
+Naomi Scott, who appeared in The 33 (2015) and Power Rangers (2017), plays Princess Jasmine.
 Mena Massoud, who appeared in last year's Tom Clancy's Jack Ryan series, plays the title role in the movie.

 Aladdin is the latest Disney remake of its animated family film classics.
-It follows a live action version of flying elephant tale Dumbo in March, the upcoming July reboot of The Lion King, and Mulan due for release in 2020.
+It follows a live action version of flying elephant tale Dumbo in March, the upcoming July reboot of The Lion King and Mulan due for release next year.